EPAWA's Long Range Outlook

 Pattern Discussion

-Average high temperatures are currently in the 66-69°F range from north to south across our coverage region, which is about 3 degrees higher than at this time last week.
-Temperatures were climbing at a rate of a 3°F increase per week through this point of April, then it will slow down that rate of increase slightly in May to about a +2°F per week.
+Average high temperatures are currently in the 68-71 ยฐF range from north to south across our coverage region, which is about 2-3ยฐF higher than at this point last week.
+Average high and low temperature increases will continue at about a 2.0ยฐF gain per week throughout May and the first half of June.
 Any above or below average stretches listed in the outlook will be relative to seasonal norms at that time, and it is important to note that cooler/warmer periods will be relative to the time of year we are talking about.
-For example, the slightly below average temperatures listed for the May 11th-17th period generally features highs in the upper 60s to near 70°F across the region, coming at a time when average highs are in the lower to middle 70s.
-Use the average highs/lows chart below that provides a point of reference for what average is for each corresponding date, with the examples used for the Philadelphia region, which is one of our warmest climate sites.
+For example, the near to slightly above average temperatures listed for May 10th-14th generally features highs in the mid-70s, coming at a time when average highs are typically in the lower 70s.
+Use the average highs/lows chart below providing a point of reference and transparency for what average temperatures are at each corresponding location through June 15th.

-Average temperatures over the next 6 weeks are shown below at our major climate sites throughout the region, with a steady increase of average temperatures as we move through Spring
+Average temperatures over the next 6 weeks are shown above at our major climate sites throughout the region, with temperature averages increasing two degrees per week through the middle of June

 Long Range Outlook Table